tseeker/gprompt/README.md

 ### Python virtual environment

 The `pyenv` generator will output the name of the currently active Python virtual environment if there is one.
+It is controlled by the following configuration entry :

+* `pyenv_py_version` controls how the Python version is displayed; it can be set to `0` (never display the Python version), `1` (display the Python version if a virtual environment is active) or `2` (always display the Python version).

 The following theme entries are needed:

+* `pyenv_text` contains the text that is displayed before the name of the virtual environment and version.
+* `pyenv_sep` is the separator that is displayed between the virtual environment's name and the Python version.
 * `pyenv_fg` and `pyenv_bg` define the foreground and background colors for the section.